Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 - PK226 returned multiple mineralized intercepts, including 1.54 g/t gold over 6.1 meters from 135.6 meters to 141.7 meters in the Dunderberg Shale, and 0.77 g/t gold over 7.6 meters from 249.9 meters to 257.6 meters in the Secret Canyon Shale.

-Warren W. Stanyer — President, CEO & Director
+Warren W. Stanyer — President, CEO and Director

 Warren Stanyer is a mineral exploration industry executive with over 20 years of experience in Canadian public company administration.
 He previously served as an officer of Pioneer Metals Corporation, which was acquired by Barrick Gold Corporation in 2006, and as an officer until 2007 of UEX Corporation.
 Stanyer served as President, CEO and a director of Northern Continental Resources, which was acquired by Hathor Exploration in November 2009, and in recent years as an officer and director of Alpha Minerals, which was acquired by Fission Uranium in 2013.
 He is currently a director of ALX Uranium Corp., Eureka Resources Inc., and is an officer and director of New Moon Minerals and Trailblazer Exploration, both private mineral exploration companies.